UModeler/UModeler.github.io/_sources/menu.rst.txt

 ---------------------------------------------------------------------------------------------------------------------------------

-Diagnosis All UModeler objects
+Diagnose All UModeler objects
 ========================================
-Diagnosis All UModelers object in the current scene to find corrupt or invalid UModeler meshes.
+Diagnose All UModelers object in the current scene to find corrupt or invalid UModeler meshes.

 Repair All Corrupt UModeler Objects
 ========================================